AllanWang/McGill-Public/Comp-529/notes.md

     * Common in OS
   * **Reflection** pattern - change structure & behaviour dynamically
     * Flexible in *how* functionality is executed/used
-    * Common in service integratino
+    * Common in service integration
   * **Pipes & Filters** pattern - each process is a filter component; combines into a way to process data streams
     * Common in image processing
   * **Shared Repository** pattern - maintains common data, which can be modified and propagated to specific components